Here’s what you need to know…

 Power Training Is Misunderstood

-By definition, everything we do in life, in or out of the gym and on or off the field of competition, involves an expression of power.
+Power = Strength x Speed.
+Everything we do in life, in or out of the gym involves an expression of power.

-Whoever can do the most push-ups in a minute produces more power than anyone who does fewer.
+Whoever finishes the marathon first produces the most power.
+Whoever does the most push-ups in a minute produces more power than those who do fewer.

-Chances are, you don't think of any of those things as "power" activities.
-There's no explosive component, as you'd see in a sprint, or a one-rep-max bench press, or if Gramps decided to take the steps three at a time.
+Chances are, you don’t think of any of those things as “power” activities.
+There’s no explosive component like you’d see in a sprint or a one-rep-max bench press.
+But there is still a foundation of power there.

-It almost goes without saying that you shouldn't attempt Olympic lifts if you're currently injured.
-But what about lingering effects of past injuries, which might produce pain and/or mobility limitations?
-Let's discuss.
+You shouldn’t attempt Olympic lifts when you’re injured.
+But what about lingering effects of past injuries, which might produce pain or mobility limitations?
+Let’s discuss.

-If you've had past problems with your spinal discs or facets (the bone structures on the outer edges of your vertebrae that prevent spine-damaging movements), I'd skip the Olympic lifts without an okay from your doctor.
+If you’ve had past problems with your spinal discs or facets (the bone structures on the outer edges of your vertebrae that prevent spine-damaging movements), skip the Olympic lifts without an okay from your doc.

 The starting positions involve loaded trunk flexion, which is potentially dangerous for your discs.
-Those with facet damage — usually from arthritis, an acute injury, or long-term wear and tear — will have trouble with the trunk extension at the end of each lift.
-(Quick test: If you can bend backwards at the waist without pain or limitations, you probably don't have facet problems.)
+Those with facet damage – usually from arthritis, acute injury, or long-term wear and tear – will have trouble with the trunk extension at the end of each lift.

 How to Know if You’re Ready